brsyvz/etch-a-sketch/README.md

 <h3 id="gl">Game logic</h3>

-- the "generateGrids" function is a key on this project.
+- The "generateGrids" function is a key on this project.
-- the "generateGrids" function creates grid of square div elemenets inside the container depend on the row and colum number we provide.
+- The "generateGrids" function creates grid of square div elemenets inside the container depend on the row and colum number we provide.
-- the "generateGrids" function takes two arguments, rows andolumns.
+- The "generateGrids" function takes two arguments, rows andolumns.